Learning a language would be a great deal simpler if all you had to do was learn the words and grammar.

 It’s interesting to see that some idioms are almost exactly the same across different languages.

-There are also similarities between the Finnish ‘to make a bull out of a fly’, the Estonian ‘to make an elephant out of a gnat’ and our own expression ‘to make a mountain out of a molehill’ which describes overreaction to a small matter.
+There are also similarities between the Finnish “to make a bull out of a fly,” the Estonian “to make an elephant out of a gnat,” and the English expression “to make a mountain out of a molehill” which describes an overreaction to a small matter.

 Euphemisms for being not very intelligent take a similar approach across many languages:

-- He’s a sandwich short of a picnic (English)
+- He’s a few screws short of a hardware store (English)

 - He doesn’t have all the cups in his cupboard (German)